 Although not widespread in Arizona, walleye are a very popular (and delicious) sportfish in much of the country.
-According to Arizona Game and Fish Department surveys, the Lyman Lake walleye population has a surplus of two-year-old fish ready to pounce on a crankbait or worm: timing and location are the keys to success!
+According to Arizona Game and Fish Department surveys, the Lyman Lake walleye population has a surplus of three-year-old fish ready to pounce on a crankbait or worm: timing and location are the keys to success!

 Crankbait Fishing for Walleye

 PLEASE NOTE: A fish consumption advisory has been issued for walleye caught at Lyman Lake.
 The AZ Department of Environmental Quality in association with the AZ Game & Fish Department recommends that walleye caught from Lyman Lake not be consumed due to tissue data indicating elevated levels of mercury.
 You can learn more by clicking here.